 August 4–December 16, 2018

-Featuring some sixty works and fifty archival pieces, this major retrospective of Yun Hyong-keun’s work at the National Museum of Modern and Contemporary Art (MMCA) in Seoul explores the life and work of the influential Korean artist who gained early recognition abroad.
-Although Yun’s work has been exhibited widely, including in France and the United States, where Donald Judd showed his paintings in the early 1990s, this is Yun’s first presentation at a national institution in Korea.
+Featuring some sixty works and fifty archival pieces, this major retrospective of Yun Hyong-keun’s work at the National Museum of Modern and Contemporary Art (MMCA) in Seoul explored the life and work of the influential Korean artist who gained early recognition abroad.
+Although Yun’s work has been exhibited widely, including in France and the United States, where Donald Judd showed his paintings in the early 1990s, this was Yun’s first presentation at a national institution in Korea.

 Yun, who died in 2007, is considered one of the most important Korean artists of the twentieth century.
 Threatened with execution as a student during the Korean War (1950–1953) and imprisoned while working as a teacher in the early 1970s, Yun developed an aesthetic sensibility deeply marked by the times in which he lived and by his desire to transcend them.

 Alongside other artists who felt disenchanted with the realism then prevalent in Korea and who sought a new kind of art following the trauma of civil war and military occupation, Yun began experimenting with the physical properties of paint during the 1960s, becoming associated with the Dansaekhwa or “monochromatic painting” movement.
 Working in relative isolation from the international art world and with a scarcity of materials in postwar Korea, the Dansaekhwa artists constructed their own rules and structures in relation to abstraction, prioritizing technique and process.